hanqi-qi/hanqi-qi.github.io/_pages/about.md

 10.2022: I start to be a funded visiting student in Machine Learning, Department at MBZUAI🏫, Abu Dhabi, UAE, advised by Prof. Kun Zhang. <br>
 08.2022: I go to Eindhoven, Netherlands🇳🇱 to present our UAI paper. <br> 05.2022: My first-author paper is accepted by UAI23 (🥳my first ML paper) <br> 05.2021: The first time!
-My first-author paper is accepted by ACL21 🌟Oral A super encouragement in my early PhD career. <br> 10.2020: I start my PhD📚 journey at University of Warwick, UK🇬🇧. <br>
+My first-author paper is accepted by ACL21 🌟Oral.
+A super encouragement in my early PhD career. <br> 10.2020: I start my PhD📚 journey at University of Warwick, UK🇬🇧. <br>
 </div>